avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 39 : Object Fit
 Use the object fit utilities to modify how the content of a replaced element, such as an img or video, should be resized to fit its container.

+### - Day 40 : Text
+Documentation and examples for common text utilities to control alignment, wrapping, weight, and more.